excalith/excalith-start-page/README.md

 You can check the working version from [here](https://excalith-start-page.vercel.app)

-> **Warning**: This is a demo version of the start page.
+> **Warning** This is a demo version and will be updated regularly, which might break your configurations.
 It is not recommended to use this version for your daily browsing.
 Please refer to [wiki page](https://github.com/excalith/excalith-start-page/wiki/Getting-Started) for more information.

 ## Features